metacosm/jcrestapi-angular-demo/README.md

 # jcrestapi-angular-demo

-This project provides a simple AngularJS showing how to use the jcrestapi project, Jahia's new JCR-over-REST API.
+This project provides a simple AngularJS showing how to use the jcrestapi project.